 Also note that the coat’s buttonhole is rather large, which makes it easy to wear a boutonniere.

-It was a very warm summer day when these pictures were taken and so Herbert Stricker wore his shirts cuffs, as well as his coat cuffs, unbuttoned in order not to overheat.
-This way you can also more easily see the green leather watch band that so nicely contrasts the rest of the outfit.
+It was a very warm summer day when these pictures were taken, and so Herbert Stricker wore his shirts cuffs, as well as his coat cuffs, unbuttoned in order to stay cool.
+This way, however, you can more clearly see the green leather watch band that so nicely contrasts the rest of the outfit.

 So, if you should ever be so lucky as to come across an equally spectacular length of Irish Linen fabric, think about making it into a suit even if the color might seem rather unusual.
 The results could be as splendid as this outfit.
 For more of Herbert Stricker’s equally exciting outfits, revisit the Gentleman’s Gazette frequently and visit Herbert’s personal blog at legrimod.blogspot.com.